-California Dry Bean Advisory Board and its Blackeye Varietal Council (funds currently and typically set at \$10,000 - 20,000 per year) funded for cowpea breeding in California.
+California Dry Bean Advisory Board and its Blackeye Varietal Council (funds currently and typically set at \$20,000 per year) funded for cowpea breeding in California.
 This is a continuing, long term research arrangement in support of the UC Riverside cowpea breeding program.

-The CGIAR Generation Challenge Program (GCP) Tropical Legumes I Project Phase 2 funded from May 2010-April 2014 has been extended to December 2015.
-The cowpea component of this project is led by UC Riverside (Roberts, and Close) and includes collaborative funded cowpea breeding and research with the cowpea breeding programs in Burkina Faso (with PI I. Drabo), Mozambique (PI R. Chiulele) and Senegal (PI N. Cisse), and IITA (PI, O. Boukar).
-This project funded at \$2.729M plus \$140,000 extension is applying cowpea genomic resources based on SNP genotyping for cowpea marker-assisted breeding.
+The CGIAR Generation Challenge Program (GCP) Tropical Legumes I Project Phase 2 funded from May 2010-April 2014 has been extended to November 2015.
+The cowpea component of this project is led by UC Riverside (Roberts and Close) and includes collaborative funded cowpea breeding and research with the cowpea breeding programs in Burkina Faso (with PI I. Drabo), Mozambique (PI R. Chiulele), Senegal (PI N. Cisse), and IITA-Nigeria (PI, O. Boukar).
+This project funded at \$2.729M plus a \$221,739 extension is applying cowpea genomic resources based on SNP genotyping for cowpea marker-assisted breeding.
 Use of the high throughput marker platform for major traits including insect pest, nematode and disease resistance, and drought and heat tolerance are being targeted in African breeding populations.
-This project provides an excellent leveraging for CRSP activities described here to be used for cowpea modern breeding.
-The project also links us to the GCP-Integrated Breeding Platform project which is developing a breeder's workflow system, which we are applying to the LIL project activities for data collection, analysis, interpretation and curation.
+A new project, Tropical Legumes III (Improving livelihoods for smallholder farmers: Enhanced grain productivity and production in sub-Saharan Africa and South Asia), funded by the Gates Foundation and administered by CGIAR-ICRISAT, with IITA leading the cowpea component, has been approved for funding for four years commencing in summer 2015.
+In the cowpea objective, UCR (\$260,000) will contribute SNP genotyping work and guide its application in cowpea breeding, while INERA-Burkina Faso (\$519,396) and SARI-Ghana (\$319.271) will contribute trait discovery and breeding line development plus cowpea seed system development.
+These projects provide excellent leveraging for CRSP activities described here to be used for cowpea modern breeding.
+The projects also link us to the GCP-Integrated Breeding Platform project which is developing a breeder's workflow system, which we are applying to the LIL project activities for data collection, analysis, interpretation and curation.

-The project team plus Dr. O Boukar, IITA, Nigeria, led by Close and Roberts at UCR, were awarded \$4, 972,542 for five years starting September 2014 for the USAID Innovation Lab for Climate Resilient Cowpea.
-This project enables development of new cowpea genomic resources, particularly a 60,000-SNP Infinium iSelect genotyping platform, which will be developed by late 2014.
-We will leverage this advancement by applying it to our LIL project genotyping needs, thereby enhancing the quality and efficiency of the genotyping component.
+The project team plus Dr. O Boukar, IITA, Nigeria, led by Close and Roberts at UCR, were awarded \$4,972,542 for five years starting September 2014 for the USAID Innovation Lab for Climate Resilient Cowpea.
+This project enables development of new cowpea genomic resources, particularly a 49,000-SNP Infinium iSelect genotyping platform developed during the last year.
+We are leveraging this advancement by applying it to our LIL project genotyping needs, thereby enhancing the quality and efficiency of the genotyping component.